henrychris/obsidian-softwareeng/14-startup/QBall/Recurring Bookings.md

 	- **Required Solution:** The "Delete Customer" logic must be updated.
 When a customer is deleted, the system must also:
 	    1. Find and delete any `RecurringBooking` templates linked to that `CustomerId`.
 	    2. Find and delete all future, non-completed `Booking` instances linked to that `CustomerId`.
 This prevents orphaned bookings and templates in the system.
 We must warn users about what data is being deleted when they do this.
+		    1. But, bookings **can** be orphaned.
+SO why not just unlink the customer?
 5. Drop-In Recurring Bookings
 	- **Consideration:** On the calendar, we should display DropIn bookings with a different color  to distinguish them from standard customer-attached bookings.
 6. The "First Booking" Conflict